Kasey McAteer

-Kasey Ian McAteer (born 22 November 2001) is an Irish professional footballer who plays as an attacking midfielder or right winger for club Ipswich Town.
+Kasey Ian Robert McAteer (born 22 November 2001) is a professional footballer who plays as an attacking midfielder or right winger for club Ipswich Town.
 Born in England, he represents the Republic of Ireland national team.

 Club career

 McAteer joined the Leicester City Academy at the age of eight.
 He made his Premier League debut as an 88th minute substitute for James Maddison during a 4–0 win against Newcastle United on 12 December 2021.

 On 28 January 2022, McAteer joined League Two club Forest Green Rovers on loan until the end of the 2021–22 season, with director of football Rich Hughes stating McAteer was "too good to turn down".
 He made his debut in a 1–1 draw against Port Vale on 1 February.
 He finished his loan with 9 appearances.

 On 31 January 2023, McAteer joined AFC Wimbledon on a six-month loan.
 He made his Wimbledon debut on 11 February in a 0–0 draw to Carlisle United.
 On 10 April, he scored his first goal for the club in a 3–2 loss against Salford City.
 He finished his loan with 18 appearances and 1 goal.

 Following Leicester's relegation to the Championship for the 2023–24 season, new manager Enzo Maresca handed McAteer his first start for the senior team in the opening game of the season on 6 August 2023, a 2–1 home win against Coventry City in the Championship.
 On 26 August, he scored his first goal in Championship for Leicester, in a 2–1 away win against Rotherham United.
 He scored both goals for the club to win the game.